rizwan-kh/rizwan-kh.github.io/content/posts/k8s-aad-integration.md

 brew update && brew install azure-cli
 ```

-Although not preferred by many, using the script we can install as per below
+Although not preferred by many, using the script we can install per below
 ```
 curl -L https://aka.ms/InstallAzureCli | bash
 ```

 #### Configure kubectl
-Below kubeconfig contains sample garbage value, please replace the below fields with proper value
+The below kubeconfig contains sample garbage value, please replace the below fields with the proper value
 - certificate-authority-data
 - server
 - value for server-id